xkapil/Notes/Git/01-Everyday-Commands.md

 `git push origin :<branch_name>` // removes branch from remote location

+##### Tags

+`git tag` // lists out all tags

+`git tag -l "v1.1*"` // searches all tags matching the pattern

+`git tag -a v1.1 -m "release 1.1"` // creates an annotated tag

+`git show <tag-name>` // shows the author, message, diffs for the given tag

+`git tag v1.1` // creates a light-weight tag which is just a pointer to a commit object

+`git tag -a v1.1 <commit-hash-id>` // creates an annotated tag pointing to specified commit object.

+`git push origin --tags` // will push all your tags.
+By default, `git push` doesn't pushes your tags.

 ##### General

 `git checkout --<file_name>` // abort changes of a file